 13. Activation Rate

-Definition: % of users who complete key actions
+Definition: Percentage of users who complete your product's key value action.

 Formula: